jaan/range/README.md

 Range
 =====

-A javascript library to get the range of a given number and enables easier grouping of the numbers.
+A Javascript library to get the range of a given number and enables easier grouping of the numbers.

-WORK IN PROGRESS
+**Note: This code is Work in progress**

-Logarithmic Range:
+###Logarithmic Range:
 It provides a range in this pattern
 ```
 0-10
 10-100